programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ### Raycasting: Changing What the Mouse Click Detects

-For this game, linking the information panel to the selected jar is not very helpful, as most users will not be able to identify the correct location from the jar alone (unless they know their Papua New Guinea languages).
-Other game designs might incorporate clues that hint at a location (for example, ‘This jar was used to cook seafood’) which would allow the user to match the jar to a coastal area.
-In this latter case you would leave the panel change to be responsive to selection of a jar, but for this game design you want the panel to change when a site is selected.
+For this game, linking the information panel to the selected jar is not very helpful, as most users will not be able to identify the correct location from the jar alone (unless they are familiar with Papua New Guinea languages).
+Other game designs might include clues that hint at a location, for example, ‘This jar was used to cook seafood’, allowing the user to match the jar to a coastal area.
+In that type of game, the information panel could still change when a jar is selected.
+In this game, however, the panel should change when a site is selected.

 You will see that nothing happens when you click on the tori, as the raycaster is checking the jars for intersections and not the tori.
 So in the ```onClick(event)``` function, **find** the following code.